cockroachdb/docs/v1.1/diagnostics-reporting.md

 toc: false
 ---

-By default, the Admin UI and each node of a CockroachDB cluster shares anonymous usage details with Cockroach Labs.
+By default, the Admin UI and each node of a CockroachDB cluster share anonymous usage details with Cockroach Labs.
 These details, which are completely scrubbed of identifiable information, greatly help us understand and improve how the system behaves in real-world scenarios.

 This page explains the details that get shared and how to opt out of sharing.

-{{site.data.alerts.callout_success}}For insights into your cluster's performance and health, use the built-in <a href="admin-ui-overview">Admin UI</a> or a third-party monitoring tool like <a href="monitor-cockroachdb-with-prometheus.html">Prometheus</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_success}}For insights into your cluster's performance and health, use the built-in <a href="admin-ui-overview.html">Admin UI</a> or a third-party monitoring tool like <a href="monitor-cockroachdb-with-prometheus.html">Prometheus</a>.{{site.data.alerts.end}}

 <div id="toc"></div>